wastaz/SillyXml/README.md

         public string Fruit { get; }
     }

-However if we try to serialize this class with the `XmlSerializer` class in the standard library it won't work since it doesnt't have a parameterless constructor and since the property has no setters - so we're forced to add those or create a separate class just for the serialization.
+However if we try to serialize this class with the `XmlSerializer` class in the standard library it won't work since it doesn't have a parameterless constructor and since the property has no setters - so we're forced to add those or create a separate class just for the serialization.
 Both of these options feel pretty bad - and thus this library was born.

 ## Getting started